-Being able to Netflix or Hulu and chill is my idea of a perfect Friday night.
-Not surprisingly, kids have adopted our habits of unwinding at the end of the day with the streaming platform of their choice, whether it be Netflix, Hulu, or something in between.
-And right now, there are enough kids shows on Hulu for kids of all ages to find something they want to marathon watch.
+Being able to stream movies and TV shows endlessly is my idea of a perfect Friday night, especially when the entire country is still practicing social distancing.
+Not surprisingly, as schools remain closed, kids have adopted our habits of unwinding at the end of the day.
+And fortunately, there are enough kids shows on Hulu for kids of all ages to find something they want to watch.
 I’m not saying that all kids should be glued to a screen, but it’s inevitable, so you might as well get a little familiar with some of the best kids content available on Hulu right now.

 Hulu also has some of the newer YouTube shows that have branched to television, so in case your kid hasn't gotten his or her fill of Ryan’s Toy Review on YouTube, they can now watch Ryan's Toy Review Ultimate Mishmash.
 Because apparently there is a market for watching other kids play with toys instead of playing with them yourself.

-Whether or not Hulu is your go-to place for streaming content daily, there are a ton of kids TV shows to satisfy all ages and as the summer begins and the school year ends, this is the perfect time to familiarize yourself with some of the best options.
+Whether or not Hulu is your go-to place for streaming content daily, there are a ton of kids TV shows to satisfy all ages.
+And as this summer begins on an admittedly weird note and playdates are still off the table for the time being, this is the perfect time to familiarize yourself with some of the best options.

 Cartoon Network’s Unikitty is an animated series based on the character who kids met in the first Lego Movie.
 In the show, they can get to know all of her sparkly friends in their magical kingdom while also seeing Unikitty break out into random fits of rage, as per usual.